-The complete guide to getting a great deal on buying a car would fill a whole book, but since you’re probably here looking for immediate answers and advice on buying your next car, here are The Car Expert’s Ten Golden Rules on buying a new or used car.
+The complete guide to getting a great deal on buying a car would fill a whole book.
+But since you’re probably here looking for immediate answers and advice on buying your next car, here are The Car Expert’s Ten Golden Rules for buying a new or used car.

 If you’re not 100% sure it’s what you want, or whether your significant other will like it, or if you haven’t got an insurance quote yet, or if you’re not sure it will fit in the garage, or for any other reason at all, don’t sign the form.